libertychisasuro/sockets-storyboard/README.md

 ## How it Works

-On the client-side vanilla JavaScript is used for interactions and DOM manipulation for minimal overhead or dependencies.
+On the client-side vanilla JavaScript is used for interactions and DOM manipulation - no dependencies.
 Communication between the client-side and server-side is handled using Websockets (socket.io).
 On the server-side ExpressJS is used as a minimal web application framework (scaffolding, routing and file uploads).
 File uploads are handled using AJAX.

 To address the data persistence needs, LokiJS is used for its fast, in-memory document-oriented database.
 LokiJS synchs from the in-memory storage to a local JSON file.